-Drag the sliders to set how quickly characters repeat when you press and hold certain keyboard keys, and how long to wait before repeating them.
-See Set how quickly a key repeats.
+Set how quickly characters repeat when you press and hold certain keyboard keys, and how long to wait before repeating them.

 Adjust keyboard brightness in low light